141512114/pixle/README.md

 # Official Repository of the web-based game _Pixle_

 This project was first generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
-Since then much has changed which now has been noticed and brought into this project. _Pixle_ has been updated and newly generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
+Since then much has changed which has now been noticed and brought into this project. _Pixle_ has been updated and newly generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
 All packages have been reviewed and either upgraded or, because of their lack of support, removed entirely from the project.

 ## Introduction

 This is the official repository of the web-based game _Pixle_.
-The game is developed and published by Nani Games.
+The game is developed and published by the developer Nolan Bjarne Schiemann.
-Lead Developer and Designer is Nolan Bjarne Schiemann, Co-Founder of Nani Games.

-Wordle, Picross and typical nonograms inspired the creation and development of the web-game _Pixle_.
+Wordle, Picross and typical nonograms have influenced the development of the web-game _Pixle_.
-The player solves puzzles on a daily-basis and each day challenges himself to solve a new and randomly generated puzzle.
+The player challenges himself to solve a newly generated puzzle each day.
-Their difficulty does vary from day to day, and can be quite nerve-braking at times.
+Their difficulty varies and can be quite nerve-wrecking at times.
 To solve a puzzle, the player has to place the emojis on their correct tiles or positions, shown to him at the beginning of the game and after each failed try.